delsang/order/README.md

 # Automation of the PO process from Magento to email.

+This program was used from 2020 to early 2021, then we refactored and moved the script to a Jupyter notebook file as it was easier to use by the whole team.
+See repo "Order script Jupyter"

 Problem:
 The purchasing system is all manual, time consuming and all about copy and pasting.